Kotri Barrage

 Kotri Barrage, also known as the Ghulam Muhammad Barrage, is a barrage on the Indus River between Jamshoro and Hyderabad in the Sindh province of Pakistan.
-The barrage was completed in 1955 and was inaugurated by Ghulam Muhammad.
+The barrage was completed in 1955 and inaugurated by Ghulam Muhammad, then governor-general of Pakistan.
 It is used to control water flow in the Indus for irrigation and flood control purposes.

 It has a discharge capacity of 875,000 cuft/s.
 It is a gate-controlled weir type barrage with a navigation lock.
 The barrage has 44 bays, each 60 ft wide.
 The maximum flood level height of Kotri Barrage is 43.1 ft.
-It feeds Fulleli, Pinyari, and Kalri Baghar Canals.
+It feeds Fulleli, Pinyari, and Kalri Baghar canals.